Skip to content

 Christmas markets are a feast for the senses.
 And there is nothing better than catching up with old friends over a mug of gluhwein, mulled wine.

 I recently returned from a family visit to Germany.
-Airfare from Philadelphia to Frankfurt was very reasonable at $650, and lines at the airport were short.
+Airfare from Philadelphia to Frankfurt was very reasonable at $650, and airport lines were short.
 I spent quality time with my parents, relatives, and neighbors and also got my Christmas market fill: in my hometown of Arnstadt, Erfurt, and Weimar, all in the state of Thuringia.

 Christmas markets in German